 McPherson College was founded in August of 1887, and opened for classes the following year on September 5, 1888.
 It was the first of the Brethren affiliated colleges to include a biblical studies program as apart of its origination, and the first to request a direct relationship with the Church of the Brethren.
 McPherson has a strong agricultural department that was strengthened by the acquisition of a one hundred fifty acre farm in 1909.
 Accreditation was then received in 1921 from the North Central Association of Colleges.
 Presently, a board of trustees includes some Brethren from surrounding church districts.
 Since it is the only Brethren affiliated institution in the mid-west, McPherson serves a wider geographic region than the other five colleges, with a prospective area of coverage from the Pacific coast to the Mississippi River, and from Canada to Mexico.
 It is a co-educational institution with an enrollment near 500.

-Manchester College was incorporated from the former Roanoke Classical Seminary, founded in 1860 by members of the United Brethren Church in Roanoke, Indiana.
+Manchester University was incorporated from the former Roanoke Classical Seminary, founded in 1860 by members of the United Brethren Church in Roanoke, Indiana.
 It was moved to North Manchester, Indiana, in 1889 and acquired by representatives of the Church of the Brethren who incorporated it as the College and Bible School in 1895.
 Presently it is governed by a board of trustees, some of whose members are elected by various Church of the Brethren districts.
 Accreditation was received from the State of Indiana in 1932.
 Manchester was the first Brethren affiliated college to offer a Peace Studies program in 1948.
 It is a co-educational institution with an enrollment near 1,100.

 ultural modifications and innovations of this century had a cumulative effect.
 As more factors began changing the Brethren subculture, one of three things would usually happen; it would be resisted by those who did not want their heritage altered (the Primitives or Old Orders), it would be celebrated by those who delighted in progress (the Progressives), or it would be grudgingly accepted in silence by the majority (called the Conservatives).
 Exposure to new ideas and cultural relationships succeeded in making the more primitive Brethren intransigent toward change, whereas the explosion of industrial innovations and variously related opportunities delighted the more liberal Brethren.
 The neutral high-ground of the vast number of moderates did not provide sufficient calm to inhibit the later secession of both more extreme groups.